buildingbeautifuluis/buildingbeautifuluis.github.io/_drafts/04-Chapter-4-Getting-From-A-to-B.md

 Summary
 -------

 With our pages built, **we need to focus on the flows that users take through the user interfaces we design**.
-In this chapter, I'll explore designing user flows, stressing the need to **consider flows in different manners: page-to-page, and state-to-state**.
-In short: I'll explore the idea of getting from A → B, **ensuring our users are guided by our user interface**.
+In this chapter, I’ll explore designing user flows, stressing the need to **consider flows in different contexts: page-to-page, and state-to-state**.
+In short: I’ll explore the idea of getting from A → B, **ensuring our users are guided by our user interface**.

-I'll also consider a number of critical flows that need to be considered when you're designing digital products, including 'onboarding' (when a user is taken through the initial screens of an application) and 'empty states' (when a user is confronted by an application that, at that moment, contains no content).
+I’ll also consider **a number of critical flows that need to be considered when you’re designing digital products**, including: **’onboarding’**, when a user is taken through the initial screens of an application; and considering **’empty states’**, when a user is confronted by an application that, at that moment, contains no content.

 <!--